wcj365/wcj365.github.io/README.md

 ## pedagogy
 - I put practice above PowerPoint and philosophy over physics.
-- I show students how I learn - Copy and paster, trials and errors.
+- I show students how I learn - copy and paste, trials and errors.
 - I offer neither fishes nor fishing gears.
 - The Internet is the biggest fish pond and Google is the best fishing gear.